 He was doing his best not to ruin the revelry for his friends.
 He knew they thought it odd he wouldn’t join in, and he couldn’t blame them.
 If there was one thing the stereotypes had right about Jurati it was that they loved a good party.

 But he found it impossible to really relax around so many masked faces.

-Hands filled with a variety of sweet and savory treats, plus a mug of spice (and hopefully spiked) punch, he found a bench near the bridge railing where he had a good view of the dancing.
-He could pick Barris out easily; his height plus the bull’s horns made him stand out above the other dancers.
+His hands filled with a variety of sweet and savory treats, plus a mug of spiced (and hopefully spiked) punch, he found a bench near the bridge railing where he had a good view of the dancing.
+He could pick Barris out easily; his height plus the bull’s horns made him stand out over the other dancers.
 Tierce circled into view now and then, hands joined with other dancers in lines that moved around the dance floor in nimble-footed patterns.
 It didn’t look either of them would be ready to leave any time soon.

 “I’m glad to see you’re having at least a little fun.”

 He turned to find Nedalya, grinning with amusement at the pile of food he was working his way through.
 Her eyes twinkled behind her mask, and there were flecks of glitter sprinkled through her hair.

 “It’s not the worst party I’ve ever been to,” he admitted as he brushed crumbs from his lips.
 “What about you?
 Are you having a good time?”